Honours in Biological Sciences

 Honours 2019 Information session:

-Information session for 2019 (S1 and mid-year start) will be held on Tuesday 31 July 1pm in the Sanson room (23 Rainforest walk).
+Information session for 2019 (S1 and mid-year start) will be held in September 2018.
+Date to be advised.

 Recording of the Honours 2018 information session